largest international student population of any U.S. university

 - University Writing

-Advanced course work that prepares students for leadership roles in engineering and applied sciences—and in nearly any professional field: law and government, business and finance, education and social science, medicine and social service.
-Distinctive opportunities and resources to pursue entrepreneurship and socially responsible engineering.
-Minors in the liberal arts.
-Hands-on lab work guided by prize-winning faculty.
-Hundreds of research opportunities every year.
-An engineering education for the 21st century.
+Columbia Engineers are able to participate in advance course work that prepares them for leadership roles in engineering and applied sciences—and in nearly any professional field: law and government, business and finance, education and social science, medicine and social service.
+Students have distinctive opportunities and resources to pursue entrepreneurship and socially responsible engineering, along with over a dozen minors in the liberal arts.
+Our faculty are on the frontiers of their disciplines and students are able to undertake hands-on lab work with them through hundreds of research opportunities every year.
+Overall, Columbia offers a unique ability to become an engineer for humanity - to combine your technical, liberal arts, entrepreneurial and research skills to solve the world’s most pressing challenges.